-If your numbers are 1 to 3 millimeters you have healthy gums …. if your measurements are over 3 you may have gum disease…. you can still have gingivitis even with 1 to 3 mm measurements.
+If your numbers are 1 to 3 millimeters and you have no bleeding you have healthy gums …. if your measurements are over 3 you may have gum disease…. you can still have gingivitis even with 1 to 3 mm measurements.

 When your hygienist is done with the measurements she will explain her findings.

 She can perform a cleaning if your gums are 1-3mm.